AzizaUmer/azizaumer.github.io/_talks/hatespeech-taxonomy.md

 ---

 ## Overview
-**HateSpeech Taxonomy** is an ongoing research project that focuses on developing a structured framework for classifying and analyzing hate speech.
+**Hate Speech Taxonomy** is an ongoing research project that focuses on developing a structured framework for classifying and analyzing hate speech.
 The goal is to create a consistent taxonomy that supports comparative studies across datasets, languages, and online platforms.

 This work involves iterative data collection, annotation, and taxonomy refinement — guided by current academic and regulatory frameworks related to online content moderation.